dmd-program/dmd-100/topics/narrative_structure.md

 ![Branching paths](../assets/interactive-narrative-branching-paths.png)

 For example, let's say you are playing a hypertext narrative, and your character is a young woman who sees a hooded figure shoplifting.
 The options to proceed include a\) tell the shopkeeper, b\) follow the shoplifter, or c\) do nothing.
-Depending on which choice you select, the story may unfold in three different ways.
+Depending on which choice you select, the story will progress through on one of three branching paths.

 #### Critical story path